ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Module.md

    an unsharable connection pool will be created.
 The JDBC module example below shows how the global connection pool is used.

-   E.g., db client creation for h2 database.
+   E.g., The DB client creation for an H2 database is as follows.
     ```ballerina
     jdbc:Client|sql:Error dbClient =
                                new (url = "jdbc:h2:~/path/to/database",